 Jacques generously donates his products and time to many local and national charity organizations including The Jacques Pepin Foundation, Citymeals on Wheels, Emeril Lagasse Foundation, New York City Hospitals and First Responders, New York Fire Department and Veterans, Wellness in the Schools, Sloan Kettering Pediatric Hospital, March of Dimes, Make a Wish Foundation, Alex’s Lemonade Stand Foundation, St. Jude’s Children’s Hospital and numerous charity driven food festivals.
 He loves children and dedicates himself to causes that support their well-being and happiness.

 Jacques makes his home in New York City, and is married to Hasty Torres, a fellow chocolatier, who founded her own chocolate business in Beverly Hills called Madame Chocolat.
-Their son, Pierre, was born in 2016 and they are expecting their daughter, Jacqueline, in Spring 2019.
+Their son, Pierre, was born in 2016 and their daughter, Jacqueline, was born in 2019.